sensedeep/onedoc/docs/services/consulting.md

 ## Contact

-To discuss your project, please contact us at [SenseDeep](mailto:services@sensedeep.com).
+To discuss your project, please contact us at [SenseDeep Services](mailto:services@sensedeep.com).